-Henrik Semb’s productivity and scientific achievements in pancreas development and the beta cell biology field have been recognized by many international and national grant-awarding bodies throughout his research career, including; the EU, EMBO, Swedish Foundation for Strategic Research, the Swedish Government, the US National Institute of Health (NIH) and the Juvenile Diabetes Research Foundation.
-Currently Henrik is the Executive Director of Danstem, which is funded by the Novo Nordisk Foundation for a 10-year period (Section for Basic Stem Cell Biology [BasicStem]).
-In parallel Henrik established a Section for Strategic Translational Stem Cell Research and Therapy (TransStem) with a 6-year grant from the Danish Council for Strategic Research.
-He coordinated the collaborative EU FP7 project HumEn between 2014 and 2017 with the aim of achieving robust generation of functional beta cells from hPSCs, was awarded a 4-year grant from the EU FP7, HEALTH organization (HumEn).
-In 2016 Lundbeck awarded a 3-year project grant to the Semb lab to investigate how an endocrine cell’s niche directs fate choice to specific hormone producing differentiated cells and the Danish Council for Independent Research, Medical Sciences (FSS) awarded project grants in 2013 and 2016 for work related to investigating the role of polarity during pancreas progenitor cell differentiation.
+Henrik Semb’s scientific achievements in pancreas development and the beta cell biology field have been recognized by many international and national grant-awarding bodies throughout his research career, including; the EU, EMBO, Swedish Foundation for Strategic Research, the Swedish Government, the US National Institute of Health (NIH) and the Juvenile Diabetes Research Foundation.
+Currently Henrik is the Executive Director of Danstem, which is funded by the Novo Nordisk Foundation for a 10-year period.
+From 2011-2016 Henrik headed the a Section for Strategic Translational Stem Cell Research and Therapy, which was funded by a 6-year grant from the Danish Council for Strategic Research.
+He coordinated the collaborative EU FP7 project HumEn between 2014 and 2017 with the aim of achieving robust generation of functional beta cells from hPSCs.
+Lundbeckfonden awarded a 3-year project grant to the Semb lab to investigate how an endocrine cell’s niche directs fate choice to specific hormone producing differentiated cells and the Danish Council for Independent Research, Medical Sciences (FSS) awarded project grants in 2013 and 2016 for work related to investigating the role of polarity during pancreas progenitor cell differentiation.

-In addition to establishing and overseeing the development of the centre and coordinating research within his lab, Henrik is also committed to engaging in the wider stem cell and pancreas research field.
+In addition to leading his research group and the centre, Henrik is also committed to engaging in the wider stem cell and pancreas research field.
 Henrik has served as a member of the International Stem Cell Initiative steering committee and serves as an Editorial Board member of Stem Cells and Stem Cell Reports.
 He also engage in various outreach and educational activities to explain the need for basic research, how it related to translational applications and the risks with unrealistic expectations for rapid solutions to new stem cell-based therapies.

 Supervision of doctoral theses and postdoctoral fellows

-The Semb lab is a well established, thriving research environment that has fostered the careers of many scientists.
-Currently Henrik has supervised a total of 23 Postdoctoral Fellows (7 present), and 17 PhD students (4 present).
+The Semb lab is a well-established, thriving research environment that has fostered the careers of many scientists.
+Currently Henrik has supervised a total of 25 Postdoctoral Fellows (7 present), and 19 PhD students (4 present).